Configuring LDAP authentication

 Flag Attributes

-To enable LDAP Authentication, configure the following cluster flag attributes using the ALERT SYSTEM SET command:
+To enable basic LDAP authentication, configure the following cluster flag attributes using the ALTER SYSTEM SET command:

 Attribute